sdondley/Dist-Zilla-for-Beginners/intro.md

 get used.
 Similarly, if your software has no manual and users have to guess at how it's supposed to work, users will likely get frustrated and never run it again.

-So another big part of a software distribution’s job is to help users both discover and use your creation.

 ### Helping Users Update Their Software